ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

     study(title, shorttitle, overlay, format, precision)

-The annotation determines the indicator's general properties.
+The ``study`` annotation determines the indicator's general properties.
 Only the ``title`` parameter is mandatory.
 It defines the name of the indicator.
 This name will be used in the *Indicators* dialogue and is independent of the name used to save the script in your Personal Library.